Hedonic Seat Arrangement Problems: Computational Complexity

 \subsection{Tractable case}

-In this subsection, we show that {\sf MWA}, {\sf MUA}, and symmetric {\sf EFA} are solvable in polynomial time if each component of the seat graph is of order at most 2. \begin{theorem} is solvable in polynomial time if each connected component of the seat graph has at most two vertices. \end{theorem} \begin{proof} Let $K_n=(\agents,E_{\agents})$ be the weighted and undirected complete graph such that the weight of edge $(p,q)\in E_{\agents}$ is defined by $f_p(q)+f_q(p)$.
+In this subsection, we show that {\sf UTA}, {\sf EGA}, and symmetric {\sf EFA} are solvable in polynomial time if each component of the seat graph is of order at most 2. \begin{theorem} is solvable in polynomial time if each connected component of the seat graph has at most two vertices. \end{theorem} \begin{proof} Let $K_n=(\agents,E_{\agents})$ be the weighted and undirected complete graph such that the weight of edge $\{p,q\}\in E_{\agents}$ is defined by $f_p(q)+f_q(p)$.
 Also, let $n'$ be the number of endpoints of edges in the seat graph.
-Notice that $n'$ is always even.
-Then, we find a maximum weight matching $M_{n'/2}$ of size $n'/2$ in $K_n$.
-This can be done by using Edmonds's algorithm~\cite{edmonds_1965}.
-Next, we assign each pair of agents in $M_{n'/2}$ to an edge in $G$ and the rest of agents in isolated vertices.
+Notice that $n'$ is always even. \revised{Then, we find a maximum weight matching $M_{n'/2}$ of size $n'/2$ in $K_n$ in polynomial time by using Theorem~\ref{thm:k-matching}.} Next, we assign each pair of the agents in $M_{n'/2}$ to an edge in $G$ and the rest of the agents to isolated vertices.
 Let $\pi^*$ be such an arrangement.